IAMSSROBINSON/grocery-list/grocery_list.md

 - find the checkbox within the element
 - set the attribute checked or unchecked inline with isChecked
 - update localStorage data source to reflect changes in state

+when a checkbox is checked this indicates it has been purchased by the user, there needs to be more of a visual indicator to illustrate this.
+Strike through the name, the quantity and unit and gray out the text, potentially change the background color of the element also to make the item look less important.
+Reverse the styles when the checkbox is unchecked;